-As a Systems Engineer, I look for bottlenecks, and a bottleneck of the future of manufacturing is the highly-skilled workforce which the US needs but does not have.
+As a Systems Engineer, I look for bottlenecks, and a bottleneck in the future of manufacturing is from a lack of highly skilled and local workforces which countries need but do not have.

 The Manufacturing Skills Gap